nraynaud/pill-rust-test/README.md

 # `pill rust test`

-> Just a personal learning project.

-This project is developed and maintained by the [Cortex-M team][team].
+> A personal project to learn embedded rust.